avnet-iotconnect/iotc-python-lib/README.md

 # Using The Library

-To use this library in your project, ensure that your pyton project depends on iotconnect-python-lib.
+To use this library in your project, ensure that your pyton project depends on iotconnect-lib.
-Use a fixed major version dependency.
+Use a fixed major version dependency (E.g. "iotconnect-lib<2.0.0".) to avoid potential major version breaking your application calls.

 The best way to learn how to use this library is to examine the unit test usage examples in the [tests](tests) directory.